 Rick Hansen is Founder & CEO of the Rick Hansen Foundation and a passionate advocate for people with disabilities in Canada and around the world.
-As well as being a celebrated Paralympic athlete, Rick is best known as the “Man In Motion,” for his epic two-year wheelchair trip around the world to prove the potential of people with disabilities.

 Since the Man In Motion World Tour, Rick has dedicated his life to creating a world that is accessible and inclusive for all by removing barriers for people with disabilities.
 Rick and his team at the Foundation are working hard to change attitudes, create accessible spaces and liberate the amazing potential of people with disabilities.

 Rick and his wife, Amanda, live in Steveston, B.C. and have three beautiful daughters, Rebecca, Alana and Emma.
 Amanda is a physiotherapist who worked with Rick when he was a competitive athlete and she accompanied Rick on the Man In Motion World Tour.
 She is now a member of the Board of Directors of the Rick Hansen Foundation.

 Rick Hansen was born August 26, 1957 in Port Alberni and grew up in Fort St. John, Abbotsford and Williams Lake, B.C.
 A natural athlete, he was very passionate about fishing and sports.